dnguyen000/stock-market-movement-prediction/README.md

 Standard configuration: train=189d / test=42d / embargo=5d (SPY: 55 folds; TSLA: train=59d / 58 folds, except Random Forest which uses 189d/55 folds for both tickers).

+#### Hyperparameter Selection Workflow (Three-Way Comparison)

+For every base model on every ticker, we ran a three-way comparison rather than picking the grid search winner outright:

+1. **Baseline** — an initial reasonable hyperparameter choice, used as a reference point before any tuning.
+2. **Best F1 (grid search winner)** — the configuration with the highest mean F1 across walk-forward folds.
+3. **Balanced** — a separately chosen configuration that traded some F1 in exchange for meaningfully higher specificity, addressing the class-bias issue described in the Key Findings below.

+This workflow was adopted after the first grid search (SPY SVM) revealed that the best-F1 configurations consistently achieved their scores by biasing predictions toward the UP class.
+For example, SPY SVM's best-F1 grid point (C=1, γ=1) reached F1 = 0.608 with specificity of only 0.189 — catching 82% of UP days but missing 81% of DOWN days.
+The balanced configuration sacrifices a few points of F1 to keep specificity in the 0.45–0.50 range, producing a more honest classifier.
+Voting ensemble components were chosen from the balanced configurations, except where the F1 vs. balanced trade-off was negligible (e.g., TSLA Logistic Regression, where we kept the slightly higher-F1 L1 variant).

 #### Models

 Predict the **next-day price direction** — whether the stock's closing price will be higher (UP) or lower (DOWN) than the prior day's close.

 | Model | Purpose | Primary Metric | Supporting Metrics |